WaveletDiff: Multilevel Wavelet Diffusion For Time Series Generation: Reproducibility statement

 \section{Reproducibility statement}

 We provide comprehensive implementation details to ensure reproducibility of our results.
 Model architecture specifications, hyperparameters, and training configurations are detailed in Section~\ref{subsec:diffusion_framework} and Appendix~\ref{appendix:training_configuration}.
 Dataset descriptions and preprocessing steps are provided in Section~\ref{sec:exp_settings} and Appendix~\ref{appendix:datasets}.
 Evaluation metrics and experimental protocols are specified in Section~\ref{sec:exp_settings} and Appendix~\ref{appendix:metrics}.
 Wavelet selection criteria and mother wavelet analysis are documented in Appendix~\ref{appendix:wavelet_selection}.
 Computational requirements and training procedures are outlined in Appendix~\ref{appendix:computation}.
 All experimental settings, including cross-level attention mechanisms, energy preservation constraints, and ablation study configurations, are thoroughly described in the main paper and corresponding appendix sections to enable complete reproduction of our findings.
-Our code is available at https://anonymous.4open.science/r/WaveletDiff-27E9/.